IPCChain/ipchain/README.md

         ./autogen.sh
         ./configure
         make
-3.It is recommended to build and run the unit tests:
+3. It is recommended to build and run the unit tests:

         make check
 ## Run